dustinpfister/blog_posts/_posts/js-arrow-functions.md

 ## 1 - Arrow functions in javaScript

 Arrow functions in javaScipt are a much more concise way to write a function in javaScript compared to the alternatives.
 To do so in it's most primitive form I just need to type  a single argument, then an equal sign followed my a greater than symbol, followed by something that is to be implicitly returned when the function is called.
 However I often will also want to include the parentheses that can be used to declare some arguments that I can use in an expression, and also some curly brackets if the function is going  to be a few lines of code.

+In this section I will be starting out with some basic examples of arrow functions in core javaScriot by itself.
+Although this is very much a basic section it is not a getting started with javaScript in general type post.
+Also arrow functions are very much just one of many options when it comes to writing functions in javaScript, so it might be a good idea to check out some kind of post that is a main starting point of JavaScript functions in general.

+### 1.1 - Basic example of arrow function

 So Some basic examples of arrow functions might look like this.